cfe-lab/Kive/INSTALL.md

 This is a database that must be created by an administrator prior to using Kive.

+In production, you must generate a new secret key for the server.
+The easiest way to do that is to let Django create a new project, copy the key, then delete the new project.

+    cd ~/junk # Go to some safe directory to create a new project. django-admin startproject django_scratch
+    grep SECRET_KEY django_scratch/django_scratch/settings.py # copy to Kive
+    rm -R django_scratch

 Set `MEDIA_ROOT` to the absolute path of a directory that can hold all the working files for the server and any uploaded files.
 Create the directory if it doesn't already exist.